wp-plugins/wp-security-audit-log/readme.txt

 * [List of all WP Security Audit Log Alerts](http://www.wpwhitesecurity.com/wordpress-security-plugins/wp-security-audit-log/security-audit-alerts-logs/)
 * [Recipe for ultimate WordPress Security](http://www.wpwhitesecurity.com/wordpress-security/recipe-ultimate-diy-wordpress-security/)

+= Plugin Newsletter =
+To keep yourself updated with what is new and updated in our WordPress security plugins please subscribe to the [WP White Security Plugins Newsletter](http://eepurl.com/Jn9sP).

 == Installation ==

 1. Upload the `wordress-security-audit-log` folder to the `/wp-content/plugins/` directory